anjaligupta0621/EasyConnect/Sprint1.md

 * Backend :
   * Setup the Project Using Golang, Gorm and SQlite 3.
   * Developed the Authentication Api which will help the Recruiter to Register and Login.
-  * Create the Database of Recruiter which will hold the record of Users.
+  * Created the Database of Recruiter which will hold the record of Users.
-  * Create the endPoints using Mux which will help us to Interact with the User Interface.
+  * Created the endPoints using Mux which will help in interacting with the User Interface.